Pied Piper (novel): Plot summary

-Second World War has begun, he does not expect the speed with which the Nazi German forces invade France.
+Second World War has begun, he does not anticipate the speed with which the Nazi German forces invade France.
 His urgent desire to return home is delayed by a request made by an English couple he meets at the hotel.
 They ask him to take their two young children to England and safety.
 While delayed in Dijon by the sudden illness of one of the children, he accepts a request by one of the hotel maids to also take her young niece to safety in England where the child's father is working.
 Along the way, Howard accepts two more children: a boy whose parents were killed on the road by German aircraft, and a Dutch boy who is being attacked by panicking French villagers who mistake him for a German.
 Along the way he is overtaken by events and turns for help to some acquaintances in Chartres whom he barely knows, but remembers from a skiing holiday he took with his son, some years before.

 Eventually, Howard and the children reach Brittany, hoping to escape Nazi-occupied France on a fishing boat.
 However, when one of the children is overheard speaking in English, the Nazis discover that Howard is an enemy Englishman and arrest him.
 He is accused of being a spy and threatened with death by the Gestapo, but in a final plot twist, the German commandant secretly allows Howard and the children to sail to England on the condition that they take his niece with them and send her to her uncle in the United States.
 His niece is apparently orphaned and had a "non-Aryan" mother.

-The boat trip from France to England is successful and, ultimately, all the children are repatriated to the USA where they are cared for by Howard's daughter.
+The boat trip from France to England is successful and, ultimately, all the children are sent to the USA where they are cared for by Howard's daughter.

 The tale is told in the form of a flashback by Howard to an acquaintance he meets in a London club during the Blitz.